 DNA tests can help you find family, break through brick walls and trace your lineage through time.
-The use of DNA can help the casual researcher and organizations like the PDA to provide hints to someone's genealogy all the way to proving a connection to the family tree, and in some cases, where a person connects.
+The use of DNA testing can help the family history researcher and organizations like the PDA by providing hints to someone's genealogy.
+The Y-chomosome can prove there is a connection to the Poingdestre family tree, and in some cases, where a person connects.
 The Family Finder, mt-DNa and other tests may help you find others that may be related to you within several generations.

 About the Project and DNA Testing